gbif/ssg-gb26/content/en.md

 See the programme page for more details on the individual events.

-The Governing Board meeting and associated events will take place during **biodiversity_next**.
-See more information at [https://biodiversitynext.org/](https://biodiversitynext.org/).
+## Biodiversity Next

+This year the GBIF Governing Board meeting and associated events will take place before and during **Biodiversity Next**.
+Biodiversity Next is a shared initiative of GBIF, CETAF, DiSSCo, iDigBio and TDWG, giving follow-up to GBIC2.
+The conference takes place in Leiden at the Stadsgehoorzaal on Tuesday afternoon 22 October, Wednesday afternoon 23 October and 24-25 October.
+All information about the conference can be found at [biodiversitynext.org](https://biodiversitynext.org/).